7 Best Places to Visit in November 2023

 ¡La bienvenida a Peru!
-Upon your arrival at Jorge Chavez International Airport in Lima, youll be greeted into the City of Kings by our Wayfairer local guide.
-Following a long journey, relax in the comfort of a private car whilst escorted to the sea-facing neighbourhood Barranco.
+Upon your arrival at Jorge Chavez International Airport in Lima, you'll be greeted into the City of Kings by our Wayfairer local guide.
+Following a long journey, relax in the comfort of a private car whilst escorted to the sea-facing neighbourhood of Barranco.

-Following an alfresco breakfast on the veranda, you will be taken to Lima's historic centre by our knowledgable guide.
+Following an alfresco breakfast on the veranda, you will be taken to Lima's historic centre by our knowledgeable guide.
 It is here that your walking city tour will begin, where the tomb of Spanish conquistador Francisco Pizarro remains.
-The buildings surrounding such as Torre-Tagle Palace and the Basilica Cathedral of Lima are archetypal depictions of the city's colonial past.
-Discover the subterranean catacombs of the Convent of San Francisco, followed by a guided visit to the Larco Herrera Collection, where ceramics, textiles and jewellery from Peru's indigenous communities are brought together in a 17th century vice-royal house.
+The buildings surrounding, such as Torre-Tagle Palace and the Basilica Cathedral of Lima, are archetypal depictions of the city's colonial past.
+Discover the subterranean catacombs of the Convent of San Francisco, followed by a guided visit to the Larco Herrera Collection, where ceramics, textiles and jewellery from Peru's indigenous communities are brought together in a 17th-century vice-royal house.
 In the charming gardens of the Museo Larco, try out some of Peru's gastronomic delights in a truly special spot for lunch.

-This afternoon, visit Ollantaytambo, one of the most representative building complexes of the Inca Empire and site of one of the Spanish Conquistadors rare strategic defeats.
+This afternoon, visit Ollantaytambo, one of the most representative building complexes of the Inca Empire and the site of one of the Spanish Conquistadors' rare strategic defeats.
 Famous for its terraced fields, Ollantaytambo was a very effective fortress and a religious centre.
 It stands tall today, a testimonial to the power of the Incas.
-Enjoy an afternoon of ambling through this intricately designed town before being escorted to your eco-lodge, Las Qolqas - a brand new luxury tented accommodation in a spectacular setting overlooking the rivers of the valley.
+Enjoy an afternoon of ambling through this intricately designed town before being escorted to your eco-lodge, Las Qolqas - a brand new luxury-tented accommodation in a spectacular setting overlooking the rivers of the valley.